Don’t just choose examples from your degree – pick ones from different areas of your life.

 The most common types of interviews are:

-- telephone or video (sometimes used by recruiters as a first interview)
+- telephone or pre-recorded video (sometimes used by recruiters as a first interview)

-- face-to-face, based around your strengths and/or competencies, your CV and your motivations for applying
+- face-to-face (since the coronavirus, this is likely to be face-to-face via a live video platform such as Zoom rather than in person), based around your strengths and/or competencies, your CV and your motivations for applying

 Possible interview question: ’Tell us about yourself’